 - Can be very difficult to detect

-- Even when diagnosed and treated, the outlook is often poor
+- Even when diagnosed and treated, prognosis is often poor

 Because the eyes contain melanocytes, they can be susceptible to melanoma.
 Read more about the two types of ocular melanoma: